- ICH GCP

 Time Frame: Through study completion, approximately 1.5 hours

-Change in balance performance during balance testing by measuring sway score across tested levels of GVR amplitude and control condition.
+Change in balance performance during balance testing by measuring the center of gravity sway (degrees per second) across tested levels of GVR amplitude and control condition.

 Through study completion, approximately 1.5 hours